DanMcGann/jrl/README.md

     alt="Example JRL Dataset with 25 Robots."
     width="32%"/>
 </p>

-This package defines and provides c++/python support for the JSON Robot Log (JRL) file format.
-The file format's purpose is to provide a general purpose format for SLAM back-end datasets.

 JRL format seeks to improve existing file formats like `g2o`, or the much less popular `toro` by supporting...
 - Explicit temporal information to evaluate real-time performance